loadsmart/culture/practices/communication.md

 ### How to Solve a Fire

-It takes time to figure out how to solve a fire and there is always a lesson learning.
+It takes time to figure out how to solve a fire, and there is always a lesson learning.
 This learning should be shared so that we save time in the future.
-We recommend, after solving a fire, to write a how to fix it.
+After solving a fire, we recommend writing a how to fix it.
 The next firefighters will thank you for that.

 ### Meetings Outcome

 With the company getting bigger and bigger, it's more likely that people won't be able to attend all the meetings they are invited to.
-Because of that, it's recommended to either record and/or take notes and share it after the meeting.
+Because of that, it's recommended to either record and/or take notes and share them after the meeting.
 Those who missed it can get up to date afterward.
 Even for recorded meetings, that is a good idea to summarize it into notes so people can save time avoiding watching the whole video.
-Also we recommend using the Meetings Notes feature available on Google Calendar.
+Also, we recommend using the Meetings Notes feature available on Google Calendar.

 ### Emails